rsundqvist/id-translation/docs/documentation/translation-logging.rst

 .. code-block:: python

-   Finished translation of 'DataFrame' in 0.118961 sec.
-Returning a translated copy since inplace=False.
+   Finished translation of 'DataFrame'-type data in 0.118961 sec.
+Returning a translated copy (since inplace=False).

 But, there are also also keys present that may be used for indexing by log ingestion frameworks: